-Very interesting, Ricky, and you said just a moment or two ago that you thought that the different DNA affects the adaptive capacity of cities, how they will react to –
+Very interesting, Ricky, and you said just a moment or two ago that you thought that the different DNA affects the adaptive capacity of cities.

 No, that's very, very important.
 So let's take, then, Manhattan.
 But what is extraordinary about the city created in 1811 is that someone, in fact, some men, all men, drew the famous plan, which then became the Manhattan grid.
 How many years have passed since 1811?
 We're talking about at least two centuries.
 Hundreds of years have passed since then.
 What is extraordinary about the Manhattan grid is that buildings have come and gone.
 Buildings that were two stories high were replaced by 10-story warehouses.
 Those have either been readapted and turned into cool artists' places, which are now being bought by trillionaires who like to live in the same place.
 Similarly, in parts of midtown or downtown, the grid remains the same, but the building form has literally – not doubled, quintupled or gone 20 times higher, but always adhering to the principles of the grid itself.